AnwarShah/linux-fixes-documentation/README.md

-# My Awesome Book
+# Documenting Ubuntu desktop glich fixes

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+I'm creating this book as a self-reference document for variours Ubuntu \(generally Linux desktop\) issues and quick fixes.